-Fall is in the air—and in our coffee mugs, on our stovetops and in oven.
-The changing of the season means gorgeous burnt red leaves and crisp, breezy weather.
-But part of this season I especially love are the incredible fall flavors that epitomize October.
+Fall is in the air—and in our coffee mugs, on our stovetops and in the oven.
+The changing season means gorgeous orange and red leaves and crisp, breezy weather.
+A part of the season I love are the incredible fall flavors that epitomize September & October.

 Pears and pumpkins are piled in abundance at the farmers’ market and sweet, crunchy apples are at their peak.
 I’ll be finding every possible way to use them daily.
 These apple chips are a newfound way to do that.
 Sprinkled with spices usually reserved for lattes, these chips act like a blanket, wrapping up everything delicious about fall into one delicious bite.
 They are healthy, easy to pack as a snack, and incredibly addicting.